Robert Bowes (diplomat): Princess Elizabeth

 Bowes wrote news about the birth of Princess Elizabeth at Dunfermline Palace.
 Her christening was proposed to be held on the birthday of her mother Anne of Denmark and then changed (back) to 28 November 1596 at Holyrood Palace.
 Bowes carried the infant to the chapel as the representative of Queen Elizabeth, who was her godmother.
 The Duke of Lennox and the Earl of Mar assisted him.
 Bowes had no gift from Elizabeth however.
 The baillies and Provost of Edinburgh, Alexander Home of North Berwick came to the feast and banquet and made a gift of 10,000 Scottish merks.
 This gift was presented as a grant written with golden letters in a golden coffer given to Anna of Denmark.
 Bowes noted the princess would live at Linlithgow Palace where her keeper Lady Livingstone was an "obstinate papist".
+Bowes was sick and stayed in bed in the days after the ceremony from his "old disease and infirmity in the hardness of my spleen".

 Bowes wrote to Lord Burghley in August 1597 that the king was "lately pestered and many ways troubled in the examination of the witches which swarm in exceeding number and (as is credibly reported) in many thousands".
 This period has become known as the "Great Scottish Witch Hunt of 1597."